talkable/talkable-docs/source/ecommerce/platform/shopify.rst

 3. Modify existing integration script if needed.

+4. Activate Post Purchase or Standalone Campaign.

-4. Verify your integration using :ref:`Verifying Integration Instructions <ecommerce/verify>`.
+5. Verify your integration using :ref:`Verifying Integration Instructions <ecommerce/verify>`.

   .. note::

+     Post Purchase campaign located at Thank You page after Checkout.

      To check how Standalone Campaign looks visit */pages/share* or */pages/invite* links of your store.
      You can edit this links in Administrativr panel of your store.

-     Post Purchase campaign located at Thank You page after Checkout.

 Manual integration
 ------------------